01binary/zeroweb/src/articles/kalman-filter.md

 ## estimate

-Prediction is blended with measurement to get an optimal estimate:
+Prediction is blended with measurements by using the Kalman gain:

 ```matlab
 estimate = prediction + gain * (measurement - prediction)
 ```

++ If prediction from system model has less variance, we trust the model more
++ If estimate has less variance, we trust the measurement more

 Estimate variance is updated after updating the estimate: